 The protest delayed a game as hundreds of plastic toys were thrown onto the pitch due to criticise policy of Coventry City hedge fund Sisu and Charlton chairman Roland Duchatelet.
 Shortly before the match fans organised a joint march from Charlton railway station, whereas supporters holding banners with slogans as “Charlton fans hate Sisu” and “Coventry fans hate Roland”.

 Chants of ‘we want Roland out’ and ‘we want Sisu out’ were sang during clearance of the Valley.
-Jan Mokrzycki who is a member of the Coventry fans’ group Fight the Jimmy Hill Way Alliance said: “We saw this fixture as the opportunity to try something different”.
+Moz Baker, the chairman of Sky Blue Trust, said: “We saw this fixture as the opportunity to try something different”.
 The event was hyped up on social media and attracted attention even far away from Europe, in USA and Australia.

 “People shouting they don’t like the owner has been heard a million times.
 But we felt if we do this together it will be something that will get us a much wider recognition for what we’re trying to do”.
 Charlton coach, Rusell Slade, appreciated creativity of fans but said that "Our focus has got to be that we're delivering on the pitch”.